asmaxwell/housepricer/README.md

 # Housepricer

 This is a command line tool written in Python to train models for predicting house prices.

-It is currently a work in progress.
+# Installation
+The dependencies are listed in requirements.txt, and can be automatically installed using:
+`pip install -r requirements.txt`

 # Basic Usage
 After downloading the repo open a terminal in the root housepricer directory.